Kylie Jenner Gets Lip Fillers Again: See Her Plumper Pout

 With significantly fuller lips, Jenner posed for a photo in a white robe.

-Call her a "beauty queen," one of the dermatologists replied on Instagram.
-"It was amazing seeing you again," the account wrote.
+Calling her client a "beauty queen," Pawnta replied to Jenner on Instagram.
+"It was amazing seeing you again," she commented.
 "Your lips look amazing on that gorgeous face of yours."

+"The current trend of 'less is more' has always been my philosophy.
+My goal for Kylie was to create a natural lip shape aesthetically pleasing with a little extra pout," Pawnta shared with E!
+News via e-mail Wednesday.
+"It's all about the placement of the injectable filler and not the amount of filler.
+I prefer lips that are the perfect complement to one's natural facial features."

 The move came as a surprise to some fans.
 The reason?
 Just three months ago, after a fan on Instagram noticed she "looked like the old Kylie" again, Jenner replied, "I got rid of all my filler."
 At the time, she did a Twitter Q&A and said her daughter Stormi Webster, now 8 months old, looked like her "twin"—with one exception.
 "The one thing I was insecure about, she has.
 She has the most perfect lips in the whole entire world," she wrote.
 "She didn't get those from me."